mkthoma/era_v1/Session 6/Part 2 - CNN on MNIST/README.md

 Above we can see the model summary.
 Here we can note that the total parameters of the model is around 17K.

 ## Model Usage
-1. Define the train and test dataloaders.
+1. Define the train and test dataloaders (utils.py)

     ```python
     train_loader = torch.utils.data.DataLoader(